Despite U.S. change, Russia sticks to missile-shield demand

 A statement from the Foreign Ministry suggested that the U.S. shift, which analysts say should ease Russia's concern that the shield could compromise its security, is unlikely to end a dispute that has strained relations between the former Cold War foes.

-U.S. Defence Secretary Chuck Hagel said on Friday the Pentagon would add 14 new anti-missile interceptors in Alaska, among other steps, after North Korea threatened a pre-emptive nuclear strike against the United States.
+U.S. Defense Secretary Chuck Hagel said on Friday the Pentagon would add 14 new anti-missile interceptors in Alaska, among other steps, after North Korea threatened a preemptive nuclear strike against the United States.

 To free up funds, U.S. officials said they were forgoing development of a new interceptor that would have been deployed in central Europe and has been a focus of Russia's stated fear that the shield would weaken its nuclear deterrent.